 Financial crime professional qualification preferred (but not required) e.g. ICA, ACAMS, CISI, ACFE

 Proficient with Microsoft Office suite, primarily Excel, Word, and Powerpoint

 Skills to set you apart

 We are looking for candidates with a genuine interest in our clients and a passion to help them navigate financial crime challenges.
-You will have strong technical knowledge of the UK financial crime regulatory regime (across AML, ABC, sanctions, terrorist financing, fraud) and an awareness of current developments and issues.
-You will have commercial awareness of client issues particularly within the regulated sector.
-As a Manager, you will have experience leading teams of junior colleagues and also be comfortable working independently using your own experience.
-You should be focused on self-development as well as having the desire to coach, mentor and develop your colleagues.
+You will have strong technical knowledge of the UK financial crime regulatory regime (across AML, ABC, sanctions, terrorist financing, fraud) and an awareness of current developments and issues, particularly within the regulated sector.
+You will have experience of working in the financial services sector or at a financial services regulator.
+As an Assistant Manager, you will have experience working on a range of assignments and be comfortable working independently using your own experience and supporting junior colleagues.
+You should be focused on self-development as well as having the desire to progress your knowledge and experience across the spectrum of financial crime topics.
 Our employees share our CLEARR values – Collaboration, Leadership, Excellence, Agility, Respect and Responsibility.

 Do you care about the same things we do?

 We have six values we work by.
 When we meet, we’ll want you to show us how they’re important to you, too.

 Collaboration: We work together, share ideas and always make time to help each other out.